rebecavalverde/help-docs/docs/en/editor/midi.md

 Flat make use of built-in solutions to connect Flat to your MIDI devices, DAW and sequencers through MIDI ports.
 This help page explains how to use both the [MIDI input](#midi-input) and [MIDI output](#midi-output) features.

+## Troubleshooting

+You can [here](/help/en/music-notation-software/midi-troubleshooting.html) find our dedicated page on MIDI troubleshooting.

 ## Implementation notes

 The MIDI Input and Output features are still at an early development stage and several critical features aren't supported yet.